franchsli/SignSpeak/README.md

 ***IMPORTANT***
 **Read Claude Chat and rework:**

-- Implement something to know if at least one hand is above the waist.
-  - Add that function inside the line 68 (if statement) of translator.py.

 - Performance:
   current import time = around 5 seconds. current translation time = around 6.3 times slower.